syncfusion-content/asp.netwebforms-docs/aspnet/ReportViewer/Limitations.md

 ## RDL Specification support

-* ReportViewer control does not support RDL Specification for SQL Server 2000 and RDL Specification for SQL Server 2005.
+* The ReportViewer control does not support RDL Specification for SQL Server 2000 and SQL Server 2005.

-## Layout Process
+## Layout process

-* Syncfusion ReportViewer control has some limitations in Tablix Cell split Layout process in comparison with MS ReportViewer.
-When table cell width value exceeds the page width, the entire cell moves to the next page in order to display the complete cell items.
+* The Syncfusion ReportViewer control has some limitations in the Tablix cell split layout process in comparison with MS ReportViewer.
+When the table cell width value exceeds the page width, the entire cell moves to the next page to display the complete cell items.
-* Syncfusion ReportViewer control does not support vertical alignment.
+* The Syncfusion ReportViewer control does not support vertical alignment in the text box report item.

 ## Unsupported expression

-* Object function and VB function do not have complete support in ReportViewer.
+* The object function and VB function do not have complete support in the ReportViewer.